-The Company's net cash flow from investing activities amounted to USD 42.5 million in Q1 2018.
-This is an increase of USD 42.3 million compared with the same period in the prior year mainly due to the capital deposit for the new build rig of USD 42.5 million paid in the guarter.
+The Company's net cash flow from investing activities amounted to USD 43.3 million in Q1 2019, compared to USD 42.5 in the same period in the prior year, which is mostly in line with the same period in the prior year due to the capital deposits for the new build rigs, as described in Section 6.4.3, of USD 42.5 million paid in the same guarters.

-The Company's net cash flow from investing activities amounted to USD 0.6 million in FY 2017.
-This is a decrease of USD 19.5 million compared with prior year due to a decrease in the level of capital expenditure in the year.
+The Company's net cash flow in investing activities amounted to spend of USD 46.4 million in FY 2018.
+This is an increase of USD 45.8 million compared with prior year due to the deposit paid in respect of Rig 1 (first new build rig).